PrincetonUniversity/MosaicSim/README.md

 ## API Documentation

-In order to integrate other core or accelerator models with Pythia and have them interract together, we have documented an API.
+In order to integrate other core or accelerator models with MosaicSim and have them interract together, we have documented an API.
 See Section E in the linked document: https://www.overleaf.com/project/5c87bee2b8ed496eb059acfb